Updated 18 January 2024

 There is no doubt a suspected open femur fracture with massive external hemorrhage should receive tourniquet placement.
 However, in a suspected closed femur fracture with expanding hematoma, is there also a role for tourniquet placement?

 I have never seen or heard of it being done.
 With high and tight tourniquet application, the tourniquet would be parallel to the casualty’s perineum.
-In most people that corresponds to slightly below / distal to the greater trochanter of the femur (prominent point of the femur that you can feel by pushing on your outside “hip”).
+In most people, that corresponds to slightly below / distal to the greater trochanter of the femur (prominent point of the femur that you can feel by pushing on your outside “hip”).
 Since the proximal/high femur gets its blood supply from above the greater trochanter, tourniquet placement is not likely to decrease bleeding since the tourniquet, by definition, is below where the blood supply enters the high femur.
-Marrow channel bleeding is likely to be unaffected by tourniquet placement since it is a rigid boney tube and its blood supply enters proximally.
+Marrow channel bleeding is likely to be unaffected by tourniquet placement since it is a rigid bony tube, and its blood supply enters proximally.

 Ultimately, in a closed extremity fracture, as bleeding increases within the soft tissue, the tissue pressure will increase, which at some point will decrease the bleeding.
-This is basically how the iT clamp works: Trap the blood in the wound, and eventually, the bleeding stops itself with its own direct pressure.
+This is basically how the iT clamp works: Trap the blood in the wound; eventually, the bleeding stops itself with its own direct pressure.
 Granted, in this instance, it could be 1.5 liters of blood.

 One traditional argument made is that a traction splint will decrease bleeding in these fractures.
 The Thomas Leg Splint was designed for in-hospital femur fractures in 1875.
 British and French militaries fielded it during WWI.
 The splint supposedly saved lives in open femur fractures from gunshot wounds, though there are no studies to demonstrate this.2